The Library's Collections

 - International Reading Association.
 Lee Bennett Hopkins Promising Poet Award

-A small collection of models, games and kits for teacher education is shelved in the Curriculum Collection, located on the east end of the second floor.
+A small collection of models, games, kits and manipulatives for teacher education is shelved in the Curriculum Collection, located on the east end of the second floor.
 This collection has regular loan period.

 PreK-12 TEXTBOOK COLLECTION